 The division of the Korean nation into two separate political entities that came about with the defeat of Japanese imperialism continues after more than sixty years since it began.
-South Korea, or the Republic of Korea (ROK), has aligned with the United States and vigorously pursued a strategy of export-oriented development, which has resulted in remarkable economic growth and, in turn, laid the seeds for gradual democratization.
-South Korea is currently seeking to enter the rank of advanced-nation status.
+South Korea, or the Republic of Korea (ROK), has aligned with the United States and vigorously pursued a strategy of export-oriented development, which has resulted in remarkable economic growth and in turn laid the seeds for gradual democratization.
+In this double achievement both economically and democratically, South Korea seeks to achieve developed-nation status.

 Meanwhile, North Korea, or the Democratic People's Republic of Korea (DPRK), has allied with two continental powers, China and Russia, and has endeavored to build an autonomous planned economy with as little intervention from the outside as possible.
 Pyongyang's self-imposed isolation under the slogan of Juche (self-reliance) has brought about economic stagnation and persistent backwardness.
-In the era of globalization and interdependence, the Kim Jong II regime is making little effort to remedy its malfunctioning economic system and, rather, is focusing on protecting its regime security through the development of nuclear weapons and long-range missiles.
-It will be difficult for the DPRK to escape its fragility and isolation so long as it sticks to its Military-First Politics and Military-First Economy.
+In the era of globalization and interdependence, the Kim Jong-il regime is making little effort to remedy its malfunctioning economic system and, rather, is focusing on protecting its regime security through the development of nuclear weapons and long-range missiles.
+It will be difficult for the DPRK to escape its status as a fragile state so long as it sticks to its Military-First Politics (Songun Politics) and Military-First Economy.

 In the early twenty-first century, the world is facing formidable challenges in the fields of human rights, environmental protection, climate change, the North-South divide, and so on.
-As a key member of the G20 Summit, South Korea is playing an active role in fighting and finding solutions to these problems.
+As a key member of the G20 Summit, South Korea is playing an active role in fighting these problems and finding solutions to them.
 Seoul is beginning to transform itself from a rule-taker to a rule-setter as it has assumed a role as a link between the advanced states and the developing states on the global stage.
-It is making a positive wave to the creation of a new global economic order.
+It is contributing to the creation of a new global economic order.

 With the collapse of communism in the early 1990s, states are competing in a race for peace and prosperity.
 North Korea, however, is one of the few exceptions in this race.
-It is doubtful whether North Korea will be able to achieve the goals of democracy, opening, and growth along with South Korea if it continues with the grand strategy of Military First and nuclear armament.
-Yet it is urgent that North Korea struggle hard to escape from its stagnant identity as a "fortress state" and transform itself into a state that can capture the merits of both sea powers and land powers and become a truly "amphibious" power.
+It is doubtful whether North Korea will be able to achieve the goals of democracy, opening, growth, and equality along with South Korea if it continues with the grand strategy of Military First and nuclear armament.
+Yet it is urgent that North Korea struggle hard to escape from its stagnant identity as a fortress state and transform itself into a state that can capture the merits of both sea powers and land powers and become a truly "amphibious" power.

-North Korea under Kim Jong II has shown some hints of change as it sought reconciliation with South Korea and dialogue with the United States and Japan with the goal of eventual diplomatic normalization, and it practiced partial reform measures in the early 2000s.
+North Korea under Kim Jong-il has shown some hints of change as it sought reconciliation with South Korea and dialogue with the United States and Japan with the goal of eventual diplomatic normalization, and it adopted the July 1 Economic Restructuring Measures in the early 2000s (Park S. 2002; Shin J. 2002).
 Yet these efforts have fallen short of satisfactory political, economic, social, and diplomatic change.
 The basic problem lies in the calculation of the current leadership, which views reform and opening as detrimental to the core interests of Pyongyang's ruling circle.
 As long as North Korea sticks to its inefficient planned economy and strengthens its authoritarian rule over the people, it will not be able to reach the paths to either democracy or prosperity.